 The purpose of this document is to help organizations comply with the revised NPSG 15.01.01.
-Reduce the Risk for Suicide.
 The document provides accredited organizations with a compendium of instruments and resources that may be used to meet the requirements of the standard.
 Joint Commission staff and suicide prevention experts have verified that the instruments and resources meet the requirements of the standard and elements of performance with which they are associated.
 The resources were compiled from key stakeholders including national organizations, federal and state agencies, professional associations, relevant academic institutions, peer reviewed publications and private entities.